praschl/MiP.Blazor.Behaviors/README.md

 (7) No Dispose?
 No unattaching from events?
 No need.
 The `PropertyChangedBehavior` and the `TimerBehavior` do handle that on their own.

 ## BehaviorComponent
 Components that want to use behaviors must `@inherit BehaviorComponent`.
 This component contains the logic to enables behaviors.
+It also implements `IDisposable` and adds a virtual `Dispose(bool)` which calls the `Behavior.OnComponentDisposed`.

 ## Dependency Injection
 Behaviors can be injected using `@inject`.
 Because an instance of a behavior must not be shared between components, they have to be registered with transient lifetime, which can be done using the `.AddBehavior<TBehavior>()` extension method.